SquadFM/Squad-Field-Manual/README.md

 - Use your map to make an educated guess on where the enemy is, and when you need to be vigilant, which direction you should be watching, etc.
 - Find out where your teammates are looking.
 They are usually looking towards the enemy in a firefight.
 - If you're SL or fireteam lead you can place markers on the map.
+- You probably heard something like "Enemy grid Alpha 3, subkey 4, 6" This is referencing the grids on the map, if you hover over a grid at the bottom right it shows the grid (ie Alpha 3-4-6).
+The largest grid would be Alpha 3, then inside that grid is another smaller grid (subkey 4) and inside that grid is an even smaller grid (6).
 - You can use the map coordinate grid for callouts (e.g. "Tank in F-8").
 - Each grid has a smaller sub-grid.
 The smaller one consists of 9 squares and is called Keypad.
 It is read from 1 to 9 like the numerical keypad on your PC keyboard.
 The square in the lower left is 1, the square in the upper right is 9.
 - If you hover with your mouse over a grid you will see the actual position of your mouse.
 When you open the minimap by running you will see your player position on the left up corner.